Sumatran Orangutan Society

 Rather than making grants through an open application process, SOS:

-- Identifies or helps establish grassroots Indonesian conservation organizations
+- Identifies or helps establish grassroots Indonesian conservation organisations

 - Provides multi-year strategic funding and technical support

-- Builds organizational capacity through training and development
+- Builds organisational capacity through training and development

 - Collaborates on program design and implementation